cam2135/CYD-Deck/README.md

 2. Use **Write SD card**.
 3. Insert the card in the CYD and restart it.
 4. Wait for the deck to load, then remove the card if you do not need it installed.

+### Theme and brightness

+The editor saves your selected theme and brightness into the deck file.
+The CYD applies both settings during startup, so restart the device after importing an updated deck to see the change.

 ---